midu16/midu16.github.io/_posts/2022-08-24-offline-mirroring-comparison.markdown

         - name: ocs-operator
 {% endhighlight %}

-- Container Base Images Operators for OCPv4.10:
+- Container Base Images Operators for OCPv4.10 if you do not mention a specific version and stream:

 {% highlight yaml %}
 ---